-As the companies we work for grow and change, we often find our selves needing to conduct complex interviews for positions we are not necessarily familiar with.
+As the companies we work for grow and change, we often find ourselves needing to conduct complex interviews for positions we’re not familiar with.
 Even if you are hiring for a position you know nothing about, there are steps you can take to ensure that you make the right hire first time around.
 Here’s how you do it.

 Talk to a professional

-Unless this is the first Project Engineer your company is hiring, you probably already employ someone in this role.
+Unless this is the first project engineer your company is hiring, you probably already employ someone in this role.
 Go and talk to them!
 Ask for an hour of their time and take them out for coffee or lunch.
 Let them know what information you need, and why, so they can be prepared to assist you as much as possible.
 Be honest, inquisitive, and genuinely interested.
-Speak to them in-depth about their role, what is expected of them, their previous experience, and even find out what would have helped them be better prepared for their role.
-By the end of the conversation, you will have the key data points that you need to conduct an interview.
+Speak to them in-depth about their role, what is expected of them, their previous experience, and even find out what would have helped them be better prepared.
+By the end of the conversation, you will have the key data that you need to conduct an interview.

 However, if there is no one already in this role in your company, you may have to seek out alternative resources.
 Ask friends if they know any industry professionals you can speak to.
 Do research online.
 Make contact through your LinkedIn contacts or professional network.
 If you belong to any professional member groups, inquire within.
 Once you start looking, you will be surprised how many resources you have available to you.

-Once the research has been done, you should feel confident in your ability to recruit for that role.
+Once the research is done, you should feel confident in your ability to recruit for that role.
 Make sure you leave lines of communication open just in case you find you have another question once you’ve begun the interview process.

 Interview with an expert

 Once you have a solid background as to what the role encompasses, you are ready to start interviewing potential candidates.
-One way to make this a smooth process is to have a senior employee, who already does this role, sit in the interview with you.
+One way to make this a smooth process is to have a senior employee who already does the role sit in the interview with you.
 They will be able to draw on their own experience and ask interview questions you may not have thought of.
 Take notes on the types of questions they ask and the answers they expect, so you can use them when you interview solo.

 If a senior employee is not able to interview with you, get their input on questions you should be asking.
 Ask them what important skills would they want a new co-worker to possess.
 Find out about previous issues they have encountered in their role or department, and the best way these were resolved.
 Their advice will help you structure your own interview questions and will ensure that you are properly engaging with the candidate.